dataronio/CarND-Vehicle_Detection-P5/writeup_report.md

 Results show that even using a standard machine learning method such as Linear Support Vector Machines for classification there are serious issues with false positives.
 Also, in the project video I was having a extremely difficult time in maintaining detection of the white car.
 It is possible that using more training data with highly saturated white colored cars would help, I believe that the difficulties show the weaknesses of the traditional computer vision features with standard machine learning methods.

 Just as there has been a revolution in image classification accuracy in the last 5 or so years, there have recently been great strides in various deep learning approaches to object detection.
 Deep learning object detectors such as YOLO (You Only Look Once) and SSD (Single Shot Detector) have shown extremely accurate real-time object detection performance.
 At best my approach can be run at say 4 to 5 frames per second while the newer deep learning methods can beat its accuracy and also run at true real time speeds of over 20 frames per second.
 It does not seem reasonably to disregard such methods for advanced lane detection or vehicle detection.
-While it is useful to learn the classical computer vision approaches, I believe a focus on deep learning methods is much needed for these difficult projects.
+While it is useful to learn the classical computer vision approaches, I believe a focus on deep learning methods is greatly needed for these difficult projects.